-- (1) Each application for a subdivision shall be reviewed by the Development Review Committee (DRC) prior to its presentation to a public body (if applicable). - (2) The purpose of the DRC is to provide an opportunity for the city staff to review the application package and provide guidance to the applicant concerning revisions to the design of the proposed development and application documents that may be required for city approval. - (3) The members of the DRC review the application for compliance with the General Plan, the requirements of the impacts of the proposed action in benefit and costs to the community. - (4) The DRC consists of the zoning administrator, city planner, city public works director, city engineer, fire marshal, a planning commission representative, and the city attorney.

-- (5) The DRC shall be given 14 days to review the application package to a development review conference with the applicant.
-A Development Review Conference will be held with the applicant and members of the DRC within 21 days of the submission of the application. - (6) Upon submittal of revised drawings and documents as requested by the DRC, the revised application package shall be distributed to the DRC members for their review.
+- (1) Each application for a subdivision shall be reviewed by the Development Review Committee (DRC) prior to its presentation to a public body prior to its consideration of approval. - (2) The purpose of the DRC is to provide an opportunity for the city staff to review the application package and provide guidance to the applicant concerning revisions to the design of the proposed development and application documents that may be required for city approval. - (3) The members of the DRC review the application for compliance with the General Plan, current ordinances, local, state and federal regulations, applicable standards and specifications as well as the requirements of the impacts of the proposed action in benefit and costs to the community. - (4) The DRC consists of the zoning administrator, city planner, city public works director, city engineer, fire marshal, a planning commission representative, and the city attorney. - (5) The DRC review process for all single use residential development applications shall comply with current Utah Code requirements found in (Utah Code Ann. §10-9a-604.2 (2023)) - (5 6) For single use residential development applications as defined in GLUDMC Chapter 2 Definitions, the DRC shall be given 14 days 15 business days (Preliminary) and 20 business days (Final) to review the application package to a development review conference with and submit review comments to the applicant.
+For all other development applications, the DRC shall be given 20 business days (Preliminary) and 20 business days (Final) to review the application package and submit review comments to the applicant.
+After receiving the review comments and the applicant may request a A Development Review Conference will be held with the applicant and with members of the DRC to discuss review comments and answer applicant questions within 21 days of the submission of the application. - (6 7) Upon submittal of revised drawings and documents as requested by the DRC, the review process outlined in paragraph (6) may occur up to three additional times, only as necessary, before moving forward for consideration. revised application package shall be distributed to the DRC members for their review.
 Within 14 days of the second submittal, the DRC will meet to discuss and verify that all changes were made.
 If additional revisions are needed or the submitted items are incorrect or incomplete an additional design review conference may be held with the applicant and DRC.
 All revised drawing submitted require a 14 day review by the DRC. - (7) Only complete applications with the approval of the DRC will move forward for consideration by planning commission and city council.